ixvu/w4111_wiki/transactions.md

         * T2: &emsp;&emsp;&emsp;&emsp;&ensp; `w(A) w(B)`
         * T3: &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp; `w(B)`
         * We can do this because T1's and T2's write to B is overwritten to T3, and because T1's write to A is lost to T2, so logically this serial schedule is equivalent to S
+#VIII Anomalies
+    * What are some examples of anomalies?
+        *